tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 `AppHash`, and `LastResultsHash`.
 These should all match what's in the header for the block that was actually committed at the corresponding height, and should thus be easy to check.

+`InvalidHeaderField` contains the invalid field name.
+Note it's very likely that multiple fields diverge, but it's faster to check just one.
+This field MUST NOT be used to determine equality of `LunaticValidatorEvidence`.

 ### F2.
 Amnesia